 Here’s what he had to say about it:

 “Drum Mix Toolkit is a fantastic resource.
 Not only is it a well-written book full of tips, tricks, and workflow methods that you can implement today, but to me, the best part is that it also contains video examples by Bjorgvin himself so you can actually hear the techniques in action!
-It’s one thing to read about audio, but it’s another to see exactly how to use these techniques in a real session, and more importantly, to hear the differences made through the process.
+It’s one thing to read about audio, but it’s another to see exactly the differences made through the process.
 To top it off, Bjorgvin has provided the practice tracks he used in the videos for free as well!
 Absolutely fantastic and highly recommended!
 What I’ve learned in this package will be used on my bands/brothers drum tracks for years to come!”

 I guarantee that the tips inside the Drum Mix Toolkit will help you improve your drum sounds.
 If they don’t, I’ll refund every penny!

 Here’s where you go to grab your copy: